Children's Health Fund: National network

 CHF has two affiliate programs in Philadelphia, Pennsylvania, and Montrose, Colorado.

 Advocacy

-CHF supported the creation of the Children's Health Insurance Program in 1997 and most recently, the passage of the Patient Protection and Affordable Care Act (PPACA), historic health reform legislation signed into law early in 2010.
+CHF supported the creation of the Children's Health Insurance Program in 1997 as well as the passage of the Patient Protection and Affordable Care Act (PPACA) in 2010.

 Crisis response

 CHF works with the National Center for Disaster Preparedness at Columbia University to help document and assess the impact of major disasters on children and the communities they live in.

 Since Hurricane Andrew, Children's Health Fund has activated a crisis response plan to help provide medical assistance to the victims of the disaster.
 CHF initiated this plan again after the terror attacks of 9/11 providing support at ground zero in New York City; after Hurricane Katrina ravaged the Gulf Coast in 2005; and most recently after the BP Oil Spill.

-Awards

-CHF has received a two star rating from Charity Navigator, although it previously held a four star rating.